Who can use this capability

 If you are using a Trial version of Smartsheet, you can create forms, but those forms cannot be shared.

-With conditional logic in forms, you can ensure that people using the form will only answer the questions that are relevant to their submission by showing specific fields based on their answers to other questions.
-For example:
+With conditional logic in forms, you can ensure that people using the form only answer relevant questions to their submission by showing specific fields based on their answers to other questions.

 - The person using the form chooses IT Equipment as their Request Type.

-- Several fields related to IT Equipment requests are displayed in the form while the unrelated IT Support request fields are not displayed.
+- Several fields related to IT Equipment requests appear in the form, while the unrelated IT Support request fields don’t.

 Create a form and conditionally display fields

 - Open the sheet that you want to attach the form to.

 - Select Forms > Create Form on the menu at the top-left of the Smartsheet window.

 - Select the field that determines which other fields and form elements appear based on its value.
 This is considered the source field for your rule.